Dolores Sibonga

-Dolores Dasalla Sibonga is Washington’s first Filipina American female lawyer.
-In 1978, she became the first minority female to serve on the Seattle City Council, when she was appointed to fill the vacancy left by Phyllis Lamphere, she chose not to run to fill that seat for a full term.
+Dolores Dasalla Sibonga (August 12, 1931 – September 16, 2026) was an American journalist, lawyer and politician.
+She was the first Filipina-American woman to become a lawyer in the state of Washington.
+In 1978, she became the first woman from a minority to serve on the Seattle City Council, when she was appointed to fill the vacancy left by Phyllis Lamphere; she chose not to run to fill that seat for a full term.
 In 1979, Sibonga was elected to city council and served until 1992 when she chose not to run for reelection.

 Early life and journalism career

-Sibonga was born in 1931 in Seattle, WA, and grew up in the Chinatown–International District, Seattle.
-She would work in her parents' restaurant and pool hall, the Estigoy Cafe.
-Sibonga stated that her mother encouraged her to pursue a career in journalism because, "...she had so much respect for Victor Velasco, the longtime editor and publisher of the Filipino Forum."
+Sibonga was born on August 12, 1931, in Vashon, and grew up in the Chinatown–International District, Seattle.
+She worked in her parents' restaurant and pool hall, the Estigoy Cafe.
+Sibonga stated that her mother encouraged her to pursue a career in journalism because "... she had so much respect for Victor Velasco, the longtime editor and publisher of the Filipino Forum".
 She earned her journalism degree from the University of Washington in 1952.

 After college, Sibonga worked in radio and television in Spokane and Seattle.
-She produced documentaries for new organizations, like KOMO-TV, earning her an emmy nomination.
-After Velasco passed away in 1968, due to a cannery fire, Sibonga and her husband Martin purchased the Filipino Forum.
-From 1977-1978, they would run the monthly newspaper, supporting civil rights movement, often militant, and urged people to take part in "united minority action."
+She produced documentaries for new organizations including KOMO-TV, earning her an Emmy nomination.
+After Velasco died in a fire at a cannery in 1968, Sibonga and her husband Martin purchased the Filipino Forum.
+From 1977 to 1978, they ran the monthly newspaper, supporting the civil rights movement, often militant, and urged people to take part in "united minority action".

 Legal career

-Sibonga's husband suggested she take a summer class at University of Washington aimed at assisting ethnic minorities interested in going to law school.
-In 1970, Sibonga would enroll in law school at UW after her husband lost his job as a illustrator at Boeing.
-Sibonga would graduate and in 1973, become the first Filipina American lawyer admitted to the Washington State Bar.
+Sibonga's husband suggested she take a summer class at the University of Washington aimed at assisting ethnic minorities interested in going to law school.
+In 1970, Sibonga enrolled in law school at UW after her husband lost his job as an illustrator at Boeing.
+Sibonga graduated and in 1973, became the first Filipina American lawyer admitted to the Washington State Bar.
 Sibonga initially worked as a defense attorney before becoming a legislative analyst for the King County Council.
-She then worked in the King County office of Human Rights before working at the State Human Rights Department as a deputy secretary.
+She then worked in the King County Office of Human Rights before working at the State Human Rights Department as a deputy secretary.